-Requires annual report on use of MDOT-owned aircraft, specific to each aircraft, due February 1, 2017; restricts use by legislative employees; requires recovery of department costs.
+Requires annual report on use of MDOT-owned aircraft, specific to each aircraft, due February 1, 2019; restricts use by legislative employees; and requires recovery of department costs.

 Sec.
-384. Detroit River International Crossing
+384. Detroit River International Crossing (Gordie Howe Bridge)

 Restricts expenditures related to the project but also indicates that "an expenditure for staff resources used in connection with project activities, which expenditure is subject to full and prompt reimbursement from Canada, shall not be considered an expenditure of state transportation resources."
-In May 2015 international bridge which is the primary subject of this section was designated the Gordie Howe International Bridge.
+In May 2015, the international bridge, which is the primary subject of this section, was designated the Gordie Howe International Bridge.